Scott-Mabe/tps-bootcamp/lab-directions/lab-3-apm-and-logs.md

 # This completes configuring APM and Logging

-Now we get to troubleshoot using our Datadog accounts.
+Now we get to observe and troubleshoot using our Datadog accounts.